argonne-lcf/LLM-Inference-Bench/vLLM/Max1550/README.md

 ## Run Benchmarks

+* Replace `benchmark_latency.py` file with the one in this directory to output the results in `csv` files.
-Use provided shell script `run-bench.sh` in this directory to run `benchmark_latency.py` for various configurations of input, output lengths and batch sizes.
+* Use provided shell script `run-bench.sh` in this directory to run `benchmark_latency.py` for various configurations of input, output lengths and batch sizes.

 ```bash
 source run-bench.sh